-Historically, no employee was eligible for an annual performance grant until the employee had worked for us for at least 12 months.
+Historically, no employee was eligible for an annual performance grant until the employee had worked for us for at least six months.
 Annual performance reviews are generally conducted in the second quarter of each fiscal year.
 Our CEO conducts the performance review of the other executives, all of whom report to him, and advises the Compensation Committee of any recommended new option grants.
 In addition to reviewing the CEO's recommendations for other executives, the Compensation Committee also reviews the CEO's annual performance and determines whether he should be granted an option to purchase additional shares.
 Aside from option grants in connection with annual performance reviews, we do not have a policy of granting additional options to executives and, consequently, the board of directors and the Compensation Committee have not adopted a policy with respect to granting options in coordination with the release of material non-public information.
-As discussed below, in December 2011, upon the recommendation of Mr. Perham, our board of directors awarded an additional option grant to Mr. Riordan, in recognition of Mr. Riordan's service to the Company and not in connection with the annual performance review cycle.